mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 To theme a specific component, specify the component identifier (`Joy{ComponentImportName}`) inside the `components` node.

-- `defaultProps`: to change the default props of the component.
+- Use `defaultProps` to change the default props of the component.
-- `styleOverrides`: to apply style to the component slots.
-Every Joy component always contains `root` slot.
+- Use `styleOverrides` to apply styles to each component slots.
+All Joy UI component contains the `root` slot.

+Check the [`components.d.ts`](https://github.com/mui/material-ui/blob/master/packages/mui-joy/src/styles/components.d.ts#L57) file to see every component identifier.

 ```js
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';